L-MAG: Print

 Regular columns in the magazine include international reporting about lesbians in all walks of life: politics, sex, gossip, horoscopes, music, sport, film, books.
 In addition, every publication deals with a focal theme e.g. family, social media, freedom, friendship, romance, Europe, art, bisexuality.

 Online

-From its inception, L-MAG commanded an extensive online presence with news and additional lesbian-focussed services e.g. 'L-Dating', 'L-Events' and the permanent column 'K-Word' with lesbian gossip.
+From its inception, L-MAG commanded an extensive online presence with news and additional lesbian-focused services e.g. 'L-Dating', 'L-Events' and the permanent column 'K-Word' with lesbian gossip.
 In September 2009, the new L-MAG website with a lesbian online portal went live.
 Since June 2016, the website also offers a mobile version and currently enjoys over 120 000 page impressions per month.
 (122 164 November 2015, according to the IVW, the German Audit Bureau of Circulation).